 Golf balls are one of those pieces of equipment a golfer can’t live without.
 Golf balls are immensely involved with this sport that you can’t even think of golfing without having this tiny equipment.
-Many golfers are not so much concerned about knowing some necessary information about the equipment, and this lack of knowledge often leads them to a short term success.
-It’s great that you have the curiosity to explore the game more, which brought you to this guide.
+Many golfers are not so concerned about knowing necessary information about the equipment, and this lack of knowledge often leads them to short-term success.
+It’s great that you are curious to explore the game more, which brought you to this guide.

 The average weight of a golf ball

 Golf balls are the lightest, among other golf equipment.
 Probably you know by now that golf balls are smaller than any other sport’s balls.
 Well, this also has an explanation.
 A golf ball needs to have an incredible velocity to cover the distance so that you can end the game with lesser shots.
 On top of that, the size of the golf hole cup is not broader or more prominent.
 The balls have to be in the right size to fit the golf hole cup.
 That’s the reason usually golf balls are smaller and lightweight than other typical balls.